 Goldfields & Mining

-One of Victoria's icon hikes, the 37km Falls to Hotham Alpine Crossing is a 3 day / 2 night walk through the Alpine National Park, linking the resort villages of Falls Creek and Mt Hotham.
+One of Victoria's icon hikes, the 37km Falls to Hotham Alpine Crossing is a 3 day / 2 night walk through the Alpine National Park, linking the resort villages of Falls Creek and Mount Hotham.
 Enjoy spectacular views of mountain ridges from 2000m above sea level, walk through beautiful Snow Gum woodland and camp near two historic huts.

 Winding its way along alpine ridges through snow gum woodlands and snow grass plains, over rocky summits and past historic huts, this memorable hike rewards walkers with a spectacular view at every step.
 By night, see thousands of twinkling stars against some of the darkest skies in the world far from light pollution.

 The Falls to Hotham Alpine Crossing is a point to point walk, accessible for hiking from November to April.
-The track can be walked in either direction but is best when starting from Falls Creek and walking towards Mt Hotham.
+The track can be walked in either direction but is best when starting from Falls Creek and walking towards Mount Hotham.